log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Downloads the PCAP files generated from VirusTotal sandboxs run for a specific hash.
+Downloads the PCAP files generated from VirusTotal sandbox's run for a specific hash.

 **CLI parameters:**